samaea/virtual-assistant-workshop/README.md

        .\Deployment\Scripts\deploy.ps1 -verbose
        ```

-  1. Once you executed the above command, you will be prompted to fill out with some information:
+  1. Once you executed the above command, you will be prompted to fill out with some information within the window:

        - Bot Name (used as default name for resource group and deployed resources): **{LABUSERNAME}**-PointofInterestSkill
        - Azure resource group region: **westus**